 Time for a glass of bubbles back on The Ghan, don’t you think?
 For your final night of your Ghan Expedition, dine in style at the Queen Adelaide Restaurant and share your stories with your fellow diners.
 With the table cleared, retreat to the lounge, for more tall drinks — and even taller tales.

 Your three-night and four-day Ghan Expedition concludes in Adelaide.
 By day break, you’re gliding towards the state’s capital; the terrain increasingly more green, with ground the colour of saffron and spindly trunks of peeling eucalyptus trees.
 Adelaide is a foodie’s heaven, with world-class restaurants, rooftop bars and bustling markets packed with produce and energy.
 Disembark The Ghan with a full list of to-dos in the city and its burbs.
-With a profound culinary scene, Adelaide and its surrounding regions enjoy an abundance of fresh produce, from gooey cheese to just-shucked shellfish.
-The wine varietals are also extensive, with the odd (and oddly wonderful) Sparkling Shiraz an SA must-try.
+You'll find an incredible foodie scene, with everything from fine cheese to just-shucked shellfish.
+The wine varietals are also extensive, with the odd (and oddly wonderful) Sparkling Shiraz a must-try.
 Extend your stay with trips to the Barossa Valley and Kangaroo Island, or simply reflect on your four-day stay aboard the impeccable Ghan train.